 (Therapeutic Alliance = 30% of overall outcome variance)

-A positive therapeutic alliance improves outcomes, by providing professional input, and ensuring that the strategies are implemented effectively.
-If therapeutic alliance can be established, developed and maintained (Cahill et al., 2008), patients are less likely to drop out of treatment and more likely to achieve clinically significant improvements (Miller, Hubble, & Duncan, 2008).
+A positive therapeutic alliance improves outcomes by providing professional input and ensuring effective implementation of the strategies.
+In addition, if a therapeutic alliance can be established, developed and maintained (Cahill et al., 2008), patients are less likely to drop out of treatment and more likely to achieve clinically significant improvements (Miller, Hubble, & Duncan, 2008).

-Regardless of the theoretical orientation or the experience of the therapist, the best outcomes are achieved when therapists are flexible to the needs of the patient and responsive to the feedback that patient’s provide, repairing any ruptures in the therapeutic alliance as quickly as possible (Cahill, et al., 2008; Miller, et al., 2008).
+Regardless of the theoretical orientation or the therapist’s experience, the best outcomes happen when therapists are flexible to the needs of the patient and responsive to the feedback that patients provide.
+They also repair any ruptures in the therapeutic alliance as quickly as possible (Cahill et al., 2008; Miller et al., 2008).

-Other research suggest that it is important to meet relatedness needs, which are dependent upon the therapist displaying warmth and genuine involvement in the treatment, and the client feeling both a sense of caring and connection in the relationship (Ryan & Deci, 2008).
+Other research suggests that it is crucial to meet relatedness needs, dependent upon the therapist displaying warmth and genuine involvement in the treatment.
+As a result, the client feels a sense of caring and connection in the relationship (Ryan & Deci, 2008).

-Essentially, the more that you can relate to the Psychologist, and feel that you are allies working towards a common objective, the more likely you are to improve.
+Essentially, the more you can relate to the Psychologist and feel that you are allies working towards a common objective, the more likely you are to improve.

 (Client’s Life-Circumstances, Personal Resources and Readiness to Change = 40% of outcome variance)

-The biggest factor in determining whether or not treatment will be successful, and this may be surprising to some people, is the client.
-If their current life circumstances are unstable, unpredictable, and emotionally or physically unsafe, then it will be difficult for the one hour of therapy every week or two to be sufficient to overcome all of the negative events that are taking place between sessions.
+The client is the most significant factor in determining whether or not treatment will be successful, which may be surprising to some people.
+However, suppose their current life circumstances are unstable, unpredictable, and emotionally or physically unsafe.
+In that case, it will be difficult for the one hour of therapy every week or two to be sufficient to overcome all of the adverse events that are taking place between sessions.

-Not everyone is a good candidate for therapy, and therapy definitely isn’t everybody’s cup of tea.
-If a client prefers to not question things, has significant cognitive disabilities or memory difficulties, is currently manic or severely delusional or psychotic, or is too emotionally labile or reactive in close interpersonal settings, then therapy can either have no effect or be potentially harmful.
+Not everyone is a good candidate for therapy, and therapy isn’t everybody’s cup of tea.
+For example, suppose a client prefers not to question things, has significant cognitive disabilities or memory difficulties, is currently manic or severely delusional or psychotic, or is too emotionally labile or reactive in close interpersonal settings.
+In that case, therapy can have no effect or be potentially harmful.

 Lastly, if a client does not believe that they have a problem, then there is not too much that can be done by a Psychologist to help them, even if their family or friends or partner or the legal system believes that a problem exists.
-Unless some type of intrinsic motivation, or personal reason for changing can be created in the client, positive change is unlikely to occur.
+Unless the client can create intrinsic motivation for change, positive change is unlikely to occur.

 Before seeing a Psychologist, you need to be sure that:

-- You are wanting to change or improve something about yourself
+- You want to change or improve something about yourself

 - You are willing to put in the time and effort that it requires

-- You are willing to explore things to develop and grow, and
+- You are eager to explore things to develop and grow, and

-- Now is a good time for you to begin the amount of treatment (both frequency and duration) that is being recommended for you.
+- Now is a good time for you to begin the amount of treatment (both frequency and duration) recommended for you.